Gregg Treinish, Founder/Executive Director

 Contact Gregg at email@example.com or 406.624.3320 ext.
 700.

 Mike Quist Kautz, Program Director

 Mike Quist Kautz grew up in Maine among the foothills of the White Mountains.
 After earning a degree in Environmental Science from Middlebury College, he managed the Appalachian Mountain Club’s backcountry hut system in New Hampshire, and then went on to get a Masters in Creative Writing from the University of Montana.

 Believing time spent outside is essential to stewardship, Mike's focus is the intersection of recreation and conservation.
-Prior to ASC, he worked as the Operations Manager for the Yellowstone Association in Yellowstone National Park.
+Prior to Adventure Scientists, he worked as the Operations Manager for the Yellowstone Association in Yellowstone National Park.

 Mike also has a background in education.
 He spent a year teaching English in Turkey on a Fulbright grant, and now leads international photography workshops for National Geographic Student Expeditions.
 Mike loves to ski, climb mountains, ride motorcycles and learn new languages.